realsetvin/vkax/doc/testnet-participation.md

 <br/>

 ### Getting Ubuntu
 To participate in the VKAX Test Net you will need an operational [Ubuntu](https://ubuntu.com/) system - either locally or with a cloud service.
-It is possible to for almost anyone to run a Ubuntu system, one way or another.
+It is possible to for almost anyone to run a Ubuntu system.
 It wont be as difficult or as costly as you might imagine!
 Ubuntu is an open source operating system which is easy to use, but still powerful and stable.
 This means that an entire operating system can function with as little as **1 cpu** core and less than **1 gig** of ram!

 Some local examples include, a **Rasberry Pi**, old hardware like a **Used Laptop** or a **Discarded PC** - or even from within your main PC using [**Virtualbox**](https://duckduckgo.com/?q=how+to+install+ubuntu+on+virtual+box) or [**Vmware Workstation**](https://duckduckgo.com/?q=how+to+install+ubuntu+on+vmware+workstation)